 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to one million shares of our outstanding common stock.
 On November 16, 2007, the Board approved an extension of our stock repurchase program to cover an additional 401,200 shares of our outstanding common stock.
 On February 27, 2008, the Board approved an extension of our stock repurchase program to cover an additional 712,083 shares of our outstanding common stock.
+On August 18, 2008, the Board approved an extension of our stock repurchase program to cover an additional 775,060 shares of our outstanding common stock.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 776,243 shares for the six months ended June 30, 2008.
-There were 477,140 shares remaining that may be repurchased under the program as of June 30, 2008.
+We repurchased 1,138,343 shares for the nine months ended September 30, 2008.
+There were 890,100 shares remaining that may be repurchased under the program as of September 30, 2008.